-If breast cancer is diagnosed early the chance of cure is normally good.
+If breast cancer is diagnosed early the chance of being cured is normally good.
 Treatment includes surgery, radiotherapy, chemotherapy and hormonal therapy.
-To succed in a medical negligence claim you need to prove that the delay affected the outcome.
+To succeed in a medical negligence claim you need to prove that the delay affected the outcome.
 Usually this means you need to prove that during the delay the cancer progressed to a more advanced stage.
 Therefore, delays of a few months are unlikely to be enough.
 However if cancer is left, it is likely to grow and can spread to other parts of the body.
 Mistakes in diagnosing breast cancer can therefore be very serious.

 Medical negligence claims may be brought for:

-- Failure to carry out adequate examination
+- Failure to carry out an adequate examination

 - Failure to advise a patient to return if a suspicious lump changes or grows